Carly Simon

 In 1977, Simon recorded "Nobody Does It Better" as the theme song to the Bond film The Spy Who Loved Me, and it became a worldwide hit.
 The song garnered her another Grammy nomination, and was the No. 1 Adult Contemporary hit of 1977.
 Retrospectively, it has been ranked one of the greatest Bond themes.
 Simon began recording more songs for films in the 1980s, including "Coming Around Again" for the film Heartburn (1986).
-The song became a major Adult Contemporary hit, and the Coming Around Again album appeared the following year, to further critical acclaim and commercial success.
-The album earned Simon another Grammy nomination, went Platinum, and spawned three more Top 10 Adult Contemporary hit singles: "Give Me All Night", "The Stuff That Dreams Are Made Of", and "All I Want Is You".
+The song became a major Adult Contemporary hit, and the Coming Around Again album appeared the following year, to further critical and commercial success.
+The album earned Simon two Grammy nominations, went platinum, and spawned three more top 10 Adult Contemporary hit singles: "Give Me All Night", "The Stuff That Dreams Are Made Of", and "All I Want Is You".
 With her 1988 hit "Let the River Run", from the film Working Girl, Simon became the first artist to win a Grammy Award, an Academy Award, and a Golden Globe Award for a song composed and written, as well as performed, entirely by a single artist.

 One of the most popular of the confessional singer/songwriters who emerged in the early 1970s, Simon has 24 Billboard Hot 100-charting singles and 28 Billboard Adult Contemporary charting singles.
 Among her various accolades, she has won two Grammy Awards (from 14 nominations), and was inducted into the Grammy Hall of Fame for "You're So Vain" in 2004.
 AllMusic called her "one of the quintessential singer-songwriters of the '70s".
 She has a contralto vocal range, and cited Odetta as a significant influence.
 Simon was inducted into the Songwriters Hall of Fame in 1994.
 She was honored with the Boston Music Awards Lifetime Achievement in 1995, and received a Berklee College of Music Honorary Doctor of Music Degree in 1998.
 In 2005, Simon was nominated for a star on the Hollywood Walk of Fame, but she has yet to claim her star.
 In 2012, she was honored with the Founders Award from the American Society of Composers, Authors and Publishers.
 In 2022, Simon was inducted into the Rock and Roll Hall of Fame.